bachhm-dev/go-quiz/README.md

 go build . && ./go-quiz -csv=problem.csv -shuffle=true -limit=30
 ```

--csv flag is the csv to load.
+- csv flag is the csv to load.
--shuffle randomize the quiz order every time it is executed.
+- shuffle randomize the quiz order every time it is executed.
--limit is the duration of quiz.
+- limit is the duration of quiz.

 ## main.go